Joeanca/github-gist-creeper/README.md

 - [ ] Lint

 ## Things to lookout for:
-- Validation of input to prevent SQL injection
+- Validation of input to prevent SQL injection.

 ## Main requirements
 - [ ] The application should follow a plan and if constrained by time, mention the potential improvements rather than spending excessive time on them.
-- [ ] When a user enters a username, it should be able to get a full list of public Gists by that user
+- [ ] When a user enters a username, it should be able to get a full list of public Gists by that user.
 - [ ] Filetype: Convert the filetypes of the files in the gist into a tag/badge,(e.g, if the returned gist has list of files containing python and JavaScript files, the gist should have the respective tags/badges)
 - [ ] Fork: Username/Avatar of the last 3 users who forked it with avatar linking to the fork.